Artur-T-Malas/batch-file-renamer/README.md

 - None

 ## Fixes to do
+- Reset the "Rename files" button if the input name or extensions selection changes without having to re-choose a directory again
+- Instead of showing the message on the "Rename files" button, display a message box showing either the success/failure of renaming operation eg. "Succesfully renamed 2024 of 2025 files"
 - Ignore extensions like .DS_Store etc.
 - Add typing where possible
 - Use logger instead of print functions